-In link-state routing, each router attempt to build its own internal map of the network topology.
+In link-state routing, each router attempt to construct its own internal map of the network topology.
 At the initial stage of start-up, when a router becomes active, it sends the messages into the network and collects the information from the routers to which it is directly connected.
-It also provides the information about whether the link to reach the router is active or not.
+It also provides information about whether the link to reach the router is active or not.
 This information is used by other routers to build a map of network topology.
 Then the router uses the map to choose the best path.

 This flooding of the update message is needed to ensure that all routers update their database before creating an update routing table that reflects the new technology.
 OSPF protocol is the example link state routing.

 Key Differences Between Distance Vector Routing and Link State Routing

 - Bellman-Ford algorithm is used for performing distance vector routing whereas Dijsktra is used for performing the link state routing.

 - In distance vector routing the routers receive the topological information from the neighbour point of view.
 On the contrary, in link state routing the router receive complete information on the network topology.